zengnificant/vite-plugin-local-scoped-modules/readme.md

 vite-plugin-local-scoped-modules
 ================
-This is a [vite](https://github.com/vitejs/vite) plugin that intends to avoid  typing  relative paths like `../../../../..` .
+This is a [vite](https://github.com/vitejs/vite) plugin that intends to avoid  typing  relative paths.Use relative paths like local modules instead.

 Install
 ---------------------------------